Rafa Salazar: Career

 Salazar was first associated with the Medellín Cartel operating out of Medellín, Colombia.
 He shipped cocaine from the cartel into the United States through Miami.
 According to Miami police, Salazar was responsible for around 80% of cocaine being shipped into the U.S. He allegedly headed the cartel's operations in the U.S. Law enforcement said he started shipments in 1978.
 He was an aide to Jorge Luis Ochoa Vásquez and his brother Fabio Ochoa Vásquez, both of them top Medellín leaders.
 Starting in 1981, Max Mermelstein worked for Salazar.
 Mermelstein "was responsible for working out the logistics of drug shipments to the United States, arranging flights, locating drop points, [and] scheduling deliveries."
 Salazar's rival in Miami was dealer Griselda Blanco, until she was arrested in California in 1985 and extradited back to Colombia.

+According to Mermelstein, the real reason Blanco fled to California in 1984 was because she was really fleeing Salazar.
+Blanco had earlier ordered the killing of Saldarriaga because the former owed the latter $1.8 million in payment for cocaine, as Salazar had previously cut Blanco off of his supply due to her reputation of not paying her debts and killing her creditors.
+Because Salazar loved Saldarriaga, he was consumed with anger upon hearing the news and ordered all his shooters in New York, Miami and Colombia to kill on sight all of Blanco's shooters.
+Furthermore, he offered a reward to anyone who brought Blanco to him, dead or alive.
+Due to Salazar's rising status and power in the cartel, she fled with her children to California.

+On February 9, 1984, Salazar was invited to sit on the cartel council.